Initial seasoning of clay pots and pans

 - The next morning, pour broth out, scrub & wash off any residue from the seasoning and wipe pot dry.

 - Using your hands, apply a coating of vegetable oil on the entire outside of the pot – walls and bottom.
 Let the pot sit upside down over night and then the next morning wipe off any extra oil and start cooking.If you are in a hurry, you can just apply oil to the sides of the pot and start cooking immediately.
 The oil helps the pot develop a uniform patina (finish) as it ages and also helps protect the clay so it doesn't dry out.
-If seasoning a water pot, do not coat the outside with oil.
+If seasoning a pot for water storage, do not coat the outside with oil.
 You want the pot to breath as much as possible – no worries about it drying out.
+Also, be sure to read Section 11: Non cooking uses for a clay pot to learn more about water storage.

 - Use only on stove top (not oven).